devcrev/typescript-eslint-hello/README.md

 `$ npm install --save-dev typescript`

-Install EsLint.
+Install ESLint.

 `$ npm install --save-dev eslint`

-Configure EsLint.
+Configure ESLint.

 `$ ./node_modules/.bin/eslint --init`

-- Questions and answers while configuring EsLint:
+- Questions and answers while configuring ESLint:
     - How would you like to use ESLint?
         - To check syntax and find problems
     - What type of modules does your project use?